Shadow Stick4.7 - Understand how to determine the time of local noon using shadows, including use of a shadow stick

 At the end of the day, connect the marks and you will see an interesting pattern.

 Repeat the exercise on another date but this time put another date or use another pencil so you can see the difference between the dates.

 The point of this that the Sun casts different shadows at the same time of day throughout the year.
 This happens because of Earth's elliptical orbit and axis.

-To work out your longitiude take the reading of the point when the sun was highest in the sky.
-This should be apparent solar time of 12.00pm.
+To work out your longitude take the reading of the point when the sun was highest in the sky.
+This should be apparent solar time of midday.
 Have an accurate watch set to GMT.
 If your noon happened before 12.00pm GMT you are east of the Prime Meridian, if it happened after you are west.

 Note the difference in time.
 For every four minutes difference the longitude is 1 degree away from the Prime Meridian.